oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_managed_database_actions_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The name of the SQL tuning task.
-The name is unique per user in a database, and it is case sensitive.</div>
+The name is unique per user in a database, and it is case-sensitive.</div>
                                             <div>Required for <em>action=clone_sql_tuning_task</em>, <em>action=start_sql_tuning_task</em>.</div>
                                                         </td>
             </tr>